- 26th Aug. 2020

 “Hair was also something which affected me throughout my journey.
 I couldn’t find a wig that looked anything like my natural hair, and it was itchy too, so I didn’t like to wear it.
 But I didn’t want to leave my head bare either.
 As a result, I wore a bandana for a long time to hide my head, even though it couldn’t hide the fact that I was bald.”

-Often life after treatment, instead of going back to normal, can actually be more challenging and when support is needed most.
-Thankfully, young people – through meeting, talking and sharing their experiences – are better able to cope with these struggles and CanTeen provides young people with the opportunity to meet other young people who understand what they’re going through.
+Often life after treatment, instead of everything going back to normal, can actually be more challenging – and this is when support is needed most.
+Thankfully, for rangatahi – through meeting, talking, and sharing their experiences they are better able to cope with these struggles and CanTeen provides them with the opportunity to meet other people like themselves who understand what they’re going through.

 ”I loved CanTeen from the moment I started attending catchups and meetings.
 I’ve met a lot of amazing people who understand what I’ve gone through on a level that many people just aren’t able to.”

 Meagan is now a leader at CanTeen, developing her own skills and thinking and supporting her peers.